-The unique magnet design of X-Pulse delivers extremely high stability, ensuring that your experiments are artefact-free.
+The unique magnet design of the X-Pulse benchtop NMR system delivers extremely high stability, ensuring that your experiments are artefact-free.

-The large thermal mass of the magnet ensures that whether you are flowing liquids at 20°C or 70°C through your flow cell, you can collect stable artefact-free data.
+The large thermal mass of the magnet ensures that whether you are flowing liquids at 20°C or 60°C through your flow cell, you can collect stable artefact-free data.

 The thermal and magnetic shielding of the system minimises the effect of the environment, ensuring that variations in room temperature or local electromagnetic fields do not affect your data.